 The timelines for a 1031 exchange are incredibly strict and non-negotiable.
 Once you close the sale on your relinquished property, two critical clocks start ticking.
 The first and most urgent is the 45-day identification period.
 Within this window, you must formally identify potential replacement properties in writing.
 This isn’t a suggestion; it’s a hard deadline set by the IRS.
 Missing it by even one day will invalidate your exchange.
 Proper planning is your best defense here, so it’s wise to start looking for replacement properties long before you even close on the property you’re selling.

-Identify Properties Correctly
+Mistake #2: Failing to Identify Properties Correctly

 Vagueness has no place in a 1031 exchange.
 When you identify your potential replacement properties, you must be specific and follow the correct procedure.
 To do this properly, you need to provide a signed written document to your qualified intermediary that unambiguously describes the property.
 This usually means including the legal description or the property address.
 You can’t simply say “a duplex in Austin.”
 You need to list the exact property or properties you intend to purchase.
 Getting this documentation right is a crucial step in proving your intent to the IRS and keeping your exchange compliant.